The difference between hypoallergenic and anti-allergy

 test

-Therefore, if you reacted to some products in the past, it is better to identify them correctly and then to avoid them, as the term hypoallergenic is not a term that guarantees that the product will be suitable for you and your allergies.
+Therefore, if you reacted to some products in the past, it is better to identify them correctly and then avoid them, as the term hypoallergenic is not a term that guarantees that the product will be suitable for you and your allergies.

 (image: https://www.allergique.org/article4355.html)